 It shows that the maintenance cost with Rosetta is smaller than that with the visitor patterns.
 However, the number of modified lines with Rosetta is larger than that with the visitor pattern.
 The total number of updated points with Rosetta in the second version is less than that with the visitor pattern.
 It means that modified points are distributed in the development with the visitor pattern.
 It is also shown in "#modified lines per modified points" in Table 10.
 The modified parts are inherently distributed in the visitor pattern because each visitor method corresponds to a node of AST.
 The output program codes are generated from the information of several AST nodes.
+Therefore, they are generated by several visitor methods corresponding to the several AST nodes.
 Maintenance is difficult if the points to be modified are distributed in the translator program.